HIV Prevention

 Take HIV medicines as directed by your doctor.
 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live long, healthy lives.
 ART cannot cure HIV, but it can reduce the amount of HIV in the body (called the viral load).
 One of the main goals of ART is to reduce a person's viral load to an undetectable level.

 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
-People with HIV who maintain an undetectable viral load by taking ART consistently as prescribed have effectively no risk of transmitting HIV to an HIV-negative partner through sex.
+People with HIV who maintain an undetectable viral load by taking ART consistently as prescribed have no risk of transmitting HIV to sexual partners.

 In addition to maintaining an undetectable viral load, here are some other steps you can take to make sure you prevent HIV transmission to others: